Skip to content

 Key Description

-unfocus-minimize Boolean, minimize window to panel on unfocus, useful for borderless windowed apps/games as those are not minimized automatically on Alt+Tab.
+unfocus-minimize Boolean, minimize window to panel on unfocus.
+Useful for borderless windowed apps/games as those are not minimized automatically on Alt+Tab.
 Defaults to false.

-focus-grab-cursor Boolean, daemon grabs cursor if possible, binds it to window and because of X11 nature which prevents input to anything but client which owns cursor (flux-grab-cursor module in background in this case) - redirects all input into focused window.
+focus-grab-cursor Boolean, daemon grabs cursor if possible, binds it to window rectangles and because of X11 nature which prevents input to anything but client which owns cursor (flux-grab-cursor module in background in this case) - redirects all input into focused window.
 This ugly layer prevents cursor from escaping to second monitor in some games at cost of possible input lag.
 Cursor is ungrabbed on unfocus event.
 Defaults to false.

 Groups